 An outstanding collection of Old Masters, Impressionists, Postimpressionists, Pennsylvania Dutch and American art is located at the Philadelphia Museum of Art (215-763-8100).
 And don’t forget the Ming Dynasty Ceramics.
 Enormous, with masterpieces from around the world, the museum is considered among the greatest ever built.

 The largest collection of Rodin’s works outside of Paris, including his most instantly recognizable, The Thinker, which graces the museum’s garden.
 Works in bronzes, terra cotta, plaster and ground glass from every period of Rodin’s career are spectacularly presented.
 The museum is making upgrades, so check here for progress before planning your visit (215-568-6026).
-The Thinker has been moved to the Philadelphia Museum of Art for safekeeping until it can be reinstalled.
-Completion is targeted for fall 2010.

 Please Touch Museum

 Bring the kids and turn them loose at the Please Touch Museum (215-581-3181).
 Exploring Trees Inside & Out, and River Adventure are just two of the dozen or more exhibits.
 There are even interactive display areas especially for babies, sheltered from the “wild romping” of older children.
 The museum staffers say with a smile, “There is no wrong way to play!”

 Eastern State Penitentiary